Family violence – effects on children’s health

 Men’s services include:

-• MensLine (1300 789 978) – telephone and online counselling service specialising in family and relationship concerns, available 24 hours a day, seven days a week.
+• MensLine (1300 789 978) – a telephone and online counselling service supporting men with concerns about mental health, anger management, family violence, addiction, relationship stress and wellbeing.
+Available 24 hours a day, seven days a week.

 For more information

-Developed by The Royal Children's Hospital Social Work department.
-We acknowledge the input of the Department of Health and Human Services, and RCH consumers and carers.
+Developed by The Royal Children’s Social Work department.
+We acknowledge the input of the Department of Health and Human Services, RCH consumers and carers.

 Disclaimer